-The depreciation on the Property plant and equipment is calculated on a straight-line basis using the rates arrived at, based on useful lives estimated by the management, which coincides with the lives prescribed under Schedule II of Companies Act, 2013.
-Assets individually costing less high than Rs.
+The depreciation on the Property plant and equipment is calculated on a straight-line basis using therates arrived at, based on useful lives estimated by the management, which coincides with the lives prescribed under Schedule II of Companies Act, 2013.
+Assets individually costing less than Rs.
 5,000, which are fully depreciated in the year of acquisition.

 Depreciation on additions is being provided on a pro-rata basis from the date of such additions.

-Depreciation on additions is being provided up to the

-dates on which such assets are sold/disposed off.
+Similarly, depreciation on assets sold/disposed off during the year is being provided up to the dates on which such assets are sold/disposed off.
 Modification or extension to an existing asset, which is of capital nature and which becomes an integral part thereof is depreciated prospectively over the remaining useful life ofthat asset.